On the stationary solutions of random polymer models and their zero-temperature limits: Introduction

 Moreover, slightly abusing notation, we write $S_\varepsilon(x_1,x_2,\dots,x_n):=(S_\varepsilon(x_1),S_\varepsilon(x_2),\dots,S_\varepsilon(x_n))$.
 The zero-temperature limit of the map $R_{(\a,\b)}$ at \eqref{rab} is then given by the piecewise linear function $R^{\z}_{(\a,\b)}$, as defined formally by

+We highlight that whilst in this article we view the term `zero-temperature limit' purely as a mathematical operation, it is naturally motivated by statistical physics considerations.
+Indeed, the polymer models described above will typically incorporate a temperature parameter in their definition, and the $\varepsilon\rightarrow 0$ limit of \eqref{ztl} represents taking this parameter to 0 in the sense that, just as the map $R_{(\a,\b)}$ gives a recursion equation for the partition function in the relevant positive-temperature case, the map $R^{\z}_{(\a,\b)}$ describes an analogous recursion for the corresponding zero-temperature model.
+(See Section \ref{sec2} for some concrete examples of polymer models and their zero-temperature limits.)
+We further note that the limiting procedure described at \eqref{ztl} is commonly referred to as ultra-discretisation in the discrete integrable systems literature.

-We note that the domain upon which this limit is defined will vary depending on the particular choice of $(\a,\b)$, and, in the $(1,-1)$ case, we will make a change of scale before taking the zero-temperature limit (see Subsection \ref{ztldef} for details).
+The domain upon which the limit at \eqref{ztl} is defined will vary depending on the particular choice of $(\a,\b)$, and, in the $(1,-1)$ case, we will make a change of scale before taking the zero-temperature limit (see Subsection \ref{ztldef} for details).
 For the special cases of polymer models listed above, these limits again correspond to models that have been studied hitherto.
 Specifically: \begin{itemize} \item $(\a,\b)=(0,1)$ corresponds to directed last passage percolation (LPP) with exponential/geometric waiting times, which essentially appeared in \cite{J}; \item $(\a,\b)=(1,0)$ corresponds to directed first passage percolation (FPP) with exponential/geometric waiting times, as studied in the language of queuing systems in \cite{DMO}; \item $(\a,\b)=(-1,1)$ or $(\a,\b)=(1,1)$ corresponds to the Bernoulli-exponential/geometric polymer of \cite{TD}; \item $(\a,\b)=(1,-1)$ corresponds to Bernoulli-exponential/geometric FPP, which was introduced as a zero-temperature limit of the $\b$-RWRE in \cite{BC}, and has also been called the river delta model (see \cite{BR}). \end{itemize} (See \cite[Sections V.B.1, V.B.2 and V.B.3]{Thiery} for further background on the first three models, respectively.)
 Unlike in the positive-temperature case, the maps $R^{\z}_{(\a,\b)}$ in these classes can not always be decomposed as per the picture at \eqref{picture} directly, even by taking the map $F^{\z}_{(\a,\b)}$ to be the zero-temperature limit of $F_{(\a,\b)}$.
 (See Remark \ref{rrr} and the preceding discussion below.)
-However, by making certain changes of scale corresponding to those of the positive-temperature case, one can nonetheless identify stationary measures for $R^{\z}_{(\a,\b)}$ by considering the detailed balance condition for one of the following bijections on $\mathbb{R}^2$:
+However, by making certain changes of scale corresponding to those of the positive-temperature case, one can nonetheless identify a family of both continuous and discrete stationary measures for each $R^{\z}_{(\a,\b)}$ by considering the detailed balance condition for one of the following bijections on $\mathbb{R}^2$:

 which has inverse

 and the involution